 where the power spectrum for vacuum field fluctuations on sub-Hubble scales, $k^2/R^2 \gg H^2$, is simply

 yielding the classic result for the vacuum fluctuations for a massless field in de Sitter at Hubble exit, $k=R_*H_*$:

-In practice there are slow-roll corrections due to the small but finite mass ($\eta$) and field evolution ($\epsilon$)~\cite{Stewart:1993bc}.
+In practice there are slow-roll corrections due to the small but finite mass ($\eta$) and field evolution ($\epsilon$)\cite{Stewart:1993bc}.

 Slow-roll corrections to the field fluctuations are small on sub-Hubble scales, but can become significant as the field and its perturbations evolve over time on super-Hubble scales.
-Thus, it is helpful to work instead with the curvature perturbation, $\zeta$ defined in equation (\ref{inflation:eq:zeta}), which remains constant on super-Hubble scales for adiabatic density perturbations both during and after inflation~\cite{Bardeen:1983qw,Wands:2000dp}.
+This is why it is helpful to work instead with the curvature perturbation, $\zeta$ defined in \Eq{inflation:eq:zeta}, which remains constant on super-Hubble scales for adiabatic density perturbations both during and after inflation\cite{Bardeen:1983qw,Wands:2000dp}.
 Thus we have an expression for the primordial curvature perturbation on super-Hubble scales produced by single-field slow-roll inflation: